 Configuring the customized protocols

 Purpose: To connect the network cameras which are not configured with the standard protocols, you can configure the customized protocols for them.

-1. Click the Protocol button to enter the protocol management interface.
+1. Click Custom Addi... and then click Protocol button to enter the protocol management interface.